google-research/pyreach/README.md

 ### Disclaimer: this is not an officially supported Google product.

 PyReach is the Python client SDK to remotely control robots.
+Operator credentials will be approved by invitation only at this time

 ## Supported Platform